pythonanywhere/jab/README.md

 * `python manage.py migrate`

 ...and you're done!
-Log in to the admin GUI using the admin username you created during the syncdb, and add Post objects to post.
-Posts with dates in the future are not displayed in the main view or on the RSS feed, so that's a good way to make things draft.
+Log in to the admin GUI using the admin username you created during the syncdb, and add Post objects to post; set the status to "Published" when you want a post to go live.

 If you want to add something to the header (like, say, an "About" page) then set the "Link from header" checkbox to true -- and you might want to also set the "Show in list and rss" checkbox to false.